moltenib/simple-duplicate-finder/README.md

 ### Linux

-This program will run, provided that all dependencies are installed (e.g. PyGObject), as follows:
+This program will run, provided that all dependencies are installed (e.g. PyGObject), in this way:

 ```shell
 git clone # paste the URL to this repository